mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/tableau-cloud-connector.md

 Field | Description | Recommended Value
 --- | --- | ---
 Connected app name| Unique value that identifies the application that you require Direct Trust for. | Microsoft Search and Copilot
-Access Level | select All project or Only one project to control which views or metrics can be embedded.
+Access Level | To control which views or metrics can be embedded, select "All projects" or "Only one project".
 If you select the "Only one project" option, select the specific project to scope to.
-For more information about these two options, see [Access level (embedding workflows only)](https://help.tableau.com/current/online/en-us/connected_apps_direct.htm?_gl=1*9bs6y1*_ga*MTk1OTAyNzg0MS4xNzIxMTIwMzA4*_ga_8YLN0SNXVS*MTczNTE5MzU5OS4zNC4xLjE3MzUyMDA1ODEuMC4wLjA#projects).|All project or Only one project
+For more information about these two options, see [Access level (embedding workflows only)](https://help.tableau.com/current/online/en-us/connected_apps_direct.htm?_gl=1*9bs6y1*_ga*MTk1OTAyNzg0MS4xNzIxMTIwMzA4*_ga_8YLN0SNXVS*MTczNTE5MzU5OS4zNC4xLjE3MzUyMDA1ODEuMC4wLjA#projects).|"All project" or "Only one project"
 Domain allowlist|the domains where views or metrics can be embedded|All domins

 When finished, select the Create button.